Things To Do On Monday

 A Ghostly Pick Me Up

 Feel like death?
 Why not check out some of the local cemeteries to remind yourself it’s not as bad as you think.
 Some of Victoria’s earliest European cemeteries can be found in the Golden Plains Shire, giving you a glimpse into some of the lives once lived on the plains.
 There are historic cemeteries located in Teesdale, Bannockburn, Steiglitz and Meredith itself, as well as a few of the other small towns that dot the landscape.

 Way Back Then

 Feeling old?
-Why not visit an historic town and remind yourself that you’re still an adolescent in the scheme of things.
+Why not visit an historic town for a pleasant reminder that you’re still an adolescent in the scheme of things.
 There are a number of largely preserved towns a short drive from Meredith, including the Smythesdale Historic Police Precinct, which was once the centre of law and order in the region.
 Ideal for bushwalkers, fossickers and bird-watchers, the town’s ancient gallows are also still intact so you can act out your favourite Scandinavian crime drama.
-There’s also the historic town of Steiglitz on the way to the Brisbane Ranges National Park (which is also worth a visit) that looks pretty much like it did in 1882.
+There’s also the historic town of Steiglitz on the way to the Brisbane Ranges National Park (also worth a visit) that looks pretty much like it did in 1882.

 The Golden Plains Shire app can help you ease your way home on Monday, via some great spots, back to wherever you have to go until you return to the Supernatural Amphitheatre.